dward2/BME547/Resources/Databases/mongo_db_class_module_conflicts.md

     u.save()
     return
 ```
+the database entry stored here will have the `_cls` name of
+`database.PhoneNumber` and still won't be found when trying to be found from
+the main module that will be looking for `__main__.PhoneNumber`.
+In addition,
+if you are not careful with importing a module that is already being imported,
-this leads to what I call "looping imports".
+you can get what I call "looping imports".
 When `database` imports the
 `another_module` module, the first thing `another_module` does is try to
-import `database` during this import of `database`, `database` tries to
-import `another_module` again, which will lead to an error.
+import `database`.
+Depending on what you are importing and whether there are
+global variables and function calls, this can lead to errors.

 The solution is:
 __Do not cut and paste the code that defines the class from one
 module to the other.
+Also, do not define a class in any module that might
-Define a separate module that only contains the
+be run from the command line.
+Instead, define a separate module that only
+contains the
 MongoDB class information and import this into any module that needs to
 access the database.__